Ad spending nears $900 million, Biden lands key endorsement as Democrats campaign in South Carolina

 “We have come a long, long way,” Sanders said of his position in the top two of the state’s most recent opinion polls, along with Biden.

-Clyburn, the highest-ranking lawmaker in the U.S. House of Representatives, endorsed Biden at a news conference, saying he could “think of no one with the type of integrity, no one more committed to the fundamental principles to make this country what it is than my good friend.”
+Clyburn, the No. 3 Democrat in the U.S. House of Representatives, endorsed Biden at a news conference, saying he could “think of no one with the type of integrity, no one more committed to the fundamental principles to make this country what it is than my good friend.”

 Biden responded: “I’m here, heart and soul, with everything I’ve got to earn the support of the people of South Carolina.
 Nothing is expected or guaranteed.”